Student-centric advice and objective recommendations

 Alternatives to Coursera

 Although Coursera is one of the most common online bachelor’s degree providers, it is not the only one.
 Be sure to also check out edX, as well as degrees offered directly through various universities.
-For example, try checking out OSU’s list of online undergraduate degrees.
+For example, try checking out Ohio State University’s list of online undergraduate degrees.
 University of Florida also has a wide array of undergraduate degrees available.

 So, be sure to check out the programs at individual schools that interest you; a surprising number of universities now offer online degrees!
-Good luck in your search!
+Good luck in your search, and make sure that you apply for all the scholarships you qualify for!

 Can I use federal financial aid to pay for a bachelor’s degree through Coursera?